sap-ient-ai/.github/profile/README.md

 An open collective of curious creative engineering minds dedicated to exploring and advancing the frontier of AI.
 _Created on 24 November 2023 (**pi**, **Bojan**)_

-We spend our time figuring out the best thing we could be building, and building it.
+We spend our time (mostly on Discord) collectively figuring out the best thing we could be building, and building it.

 We welcome careful drivers.